LinkedInAttic/hopscotch/src/tl/README.md

 tour - Tour-level information about this bubble.
   .isTour - Whether this is a tour bubble or a callout bubble.
   .numSteps - The total number of steps in the tour.
-  .safe - Whether the title and content should be assumed to be trusted or already HTML-escaped.
+  .unsafe - Whether the title and content should be HTML-escaped by the template.
   .customData - Additional template-specific info to include (see below).
 `````